 The library in her neighborhood didn’t open until she was 10 years old and when it did, she thought she had died and gone to heaven.
 “The library is just such a great place.
 I call them the great equalizer because they give people opportunities to experience something they never would otherwise.”

 The Jacksonville Public Library has so many amazing volunteers and advocates, and we would not be able to operate without them.
-Thank you to all the Friends of the Jacksonville Public Library and tireless volunteers, and a special thank you to Wendy Warren, our 2017 JPL Volunteer of the Year.
+Thank you to all the Friends of the Jacksonville Public Library and tireless volunteers, and a special thank you to Wendy Warner, our 2017 JPL Volunteer of the Year.
 Wendy, without a doubt, helps make it possible to provide great programming and services for all.